 A regular hexagon is said to have six lines of symmetry, 3 joining the opposite vertices and 3 joining the mid-points of the opposite sides.

 Similarly, a regular polygon with N sides has N lines of symmetry.

-Some of the examples of line of symmetry is as given below-
+Some of the examples of the line of symmetry for different figures are given below-